 1.Rezz Room Animesh pets

-Rezz Room has taken the lead in creating Animesh pets which you can wear as companion or rezz.
-The price is a standard 800L, with some fatpack available for more LL.
-Rezz Room also also have several Gacha with the Rare one being an Animesh animal.
+Rezz Room has emerged as a frontrunner in producing Animesh pets that can be worn as companions or rezzed.
+These pets are priced at a standard rate of 800L, with some fatpack options available for additional Linden dollars.
+In addition, Rezz Room offers several Gacha sets, with the rare prize being an Animesh animal.

-I also own a Rare Gacha Cat because at the time that was the only Animesh cat available from Rezz Room, or maybe the only Animesh cat period.
+I also own a Rare Gacha Cat, which cost me a small fortune to get, because at the time that was the only Animesh cat available from Rezz Room, or possibly the only Animesh cat at the time.

-I was delighted when Rezz Room finally released a standard Animesh cat: European kitten.
+So, it was a delightful moment for me when Rezz Room finally released a standard Animesh cat branded European Kitten.

 2. TLC Animesh pets